eccles/whome/doc/source/btrfs/README.md

 Some feedback is here: https://github.com/wmutschl/mutschler.dev/issues/9

-Btrfs snapshot support is a very useful feature and this section details how snapshotting is setup using the snapper utlity.
+Btrfs snapshot support is a very useful feature and this section details how snapshotting is setup using the snapper utility.
 Please note snapper is incompatible with the snapshot feature of the btrfsmaintenance package.

 Reference: http://snapper.io/tutorial.html